 America Declares War on Germany, 1917

 "What else can I do?"
-Today's debate over how to maintain a balance between individual liberty and national security in a time of war is nothing new in American history.
-President Wilson faced the same dilemma as he prepared to ask Congress to declare war with Germany.
+The dilemma over how to maintain a balance between individual liberty and national security in a time of war is nothing new in American history.
+President Wilson faced the same problem as he prepared to ask Congress to declare war with Germany.

 The Execution of Mata Hari, 1917